 Benoit also contributes to the New York Times Book Review and to Rolling Stone and Slate.
 He speaks across the country, appears regularly on television and radio, and has been named one of the "50 Most Influential LGBT People in Media" by The Advocate.

 A graduate of Northwestern University's Medill School of Journalism, Benoit has taught magazine and nonfiction writing at Northeastern, Tufts, and The College of Wooster, where he served as the Merton M. Sealts Jr. Writer-in-Residence.
-Now a professor at Emerson College, Benoit teaches undergraduate and graduate courses in magazine writing and publishing, profile writing, writing about subcultures, and our cultural understanding of sexual and gender minorities.
+Now a professor at Emerson College, Benoit leads the school's Publishing Series and teaches undergraduate and graduate courses in magazine writing and publishing, profile writing, writing about subcultures, and interdisciplinary studies.

 (Benoit writes) kicky, cutting-edge work to show younger readers who think journalism is dead.”